California Auto Insurance Quotes

 If you’re a driver in California, you have a few ways you can save on auto insurance premiums.
 These include:

-● Obtain different auto premium quotes to find the best price and coverage.
+- Comparing different auto premium quotes to find the best price and coverage

-● Inquire about discounts for multi-car, airbags, and anti-theft devices.
+- Asking about discounts for multi-car, airbags, and anti-theft devices

 One of the biggest things drivers in California should be aware of is the legal requirement to carry proof of insurance in the vehicle they are driving at all times.
 Local and state police officers enforce this law and you can be ticketed and assessed fines for failing to carry proof of insurance.
 If you have insurance, you may be able to have the fines reduced or dropped by showing proof of insurance in court.